 - ½ teaspoon Himalayan salt

-- 3 tablespoons of cashew milk (or any plant based milk)
+- 3 tablespoons milk or any plant based milk

-- 2-3 Tablespoons of plant based milk like cashew milk
+- 2-3 tablespoons milk cashew milk or almond milk

 - Soak the cashew nuts in water for about 30 minutes.
 Drain the water.